bazo-blockchain/bazo-wallet/README.md

-# coinblesk-frontend
+# Bazo Wallet

-> The web frontend for Coinblesk
+> The web-based wallet for Bazo

-The front-end cannot be run without the [`coinblesk-server`](https://github.com/coinblesk/coinblesk-server).
-First, start the server, then the frontend.

 ## Setup